chqs-git/code-plus/README.md

 ## Basic usage

  Highlight comments with special properties using the **@Todo(...)** and **@Fixme(...)** keywords for an enhanced coding experience.
- Streamline coding by auto-completing brackets, parentheses, quotation marks reducing manual effort and improving the writing code experience.
+ Basic auto-complete features like brackets, parentheses and quotation marks for an EU keyboard layout.
+Autocomplete can be disabled to enable compatibility with other plugins with autocomplete and other keyboard layouts.

 ## Demonstration